 The multipurpose seminar room contains a conference table and chairs, a white board, and a collection of books and journals.
-When the room is not is use for seminars or teacher/student conferences it can be used for study groups or for individual study.
+When not is use for seminars or teacher/student conferences, this room can be used for individual study and group meetings.

-Speech/Language Science Research Laboratory (Room 430)
+Speech Science Research Laboratory (Room 430)